 - You can simmer and reduce the marinade to make a lovely dessert sauce or add some sparkling water or champagne or a sweet bubbly drink.

 I hope you love these marinated grapes as much as I do!

 Wine Marinated Grapes

 - 3 cups red seedless grapes, washed and dried, stems removed

 - 2 cups dry white wine

 - 1 tablespoon granulated sugar

-- A few sprigs fresh rosemary
+- a few sprigs fresh rosemary washed and dried

-- A few springs fresh thyme
+- a few springs fresh thyme washed and dried

-Place the grapes in a large, non-reactive mixing bowl.
+- Place the grapes in a large, non-reactive mixing bowl.
 Set aside.

-Combine the wine, vinegar, sugar and herbs in a medium-sized stock pot.
+- Combine the wine, vinegar, sugar and herbs in a medium-sized stock pot.
 Bring to a boil and immediately remove from the heat and pour it over the grapes, being sure they are all submerged in the hot liquid.

-Once the mixture is room temperature, cover the bowl tightly with plastic wrap, and refrigerate.
+- Once the mixture is room temperature, cover the bowl tightly with plastic wrap, and refrigerate.
 Let the grapes marinate for at least 48 hours and up to a week (or more).